How To Count To 100 In Dutch

 (one) hundred — honderd

 The one slight adjustment in spelling that needs to be made is that if the singles place ends in a vowel (twee and drie), the word en gets a diaeresis: ën.
 So 32 would be tweeëndertig, and 43 would be drieënveertig.
-Also, when one (één) is added on, it loses the accents, making eighty-one just eenentachtig.
+Also, when the number “one” (één) is added, it loses the accents, making eighty-one just eenentachtig, for example.

-Once you’ve got these basics down, you’ll be able to count to 100 in Dutch!
-And if you want to keep going, you can start learning more elements of the Dutch language as well.
+Once you’ve got these basics down, you’ll be able to count to 100 (and higher) in Dutch!
+And if you want to keep going, you can start learning more elements of the Dutch language.